brentgaither/brentgaither.github.io/about.md

 permalink: /about/
 ---

-This site is for some of my personal projects in bioinformatics and anything else I have done.
+This site is for some of my projects in bioinformatics and a slew of other projets.
 I started programming late in college but soon realized this is what I want to do with my life.
 In addition to programming I also enjoy climbing, skiing, running and really most anything outside.
+Here is a link to my <a href="/Assets/gaither.resume.pdf">resume</a>.